ostwalprasad/ostwalprasad.github.io/_posts/2019-04-16-Bayesian Linear Regression using PyMC3.markdown

 <img src="/images/p4/output_24_1.png">

 ### Plotting energy distributions
 Plot energy transition distribution and marginal energy distribution in order to diagnose poor exploration by HMC algorithms.
+For high-dimensional models it becomes cumbersome to look at all parameter’s traces, hence Energy plot is used to assess problems of convergence.

+If you have the energy transition distribution much more narrow than energy distribution, it means you dont have enough energy to explore the whole parameter space and your posterior estimation is likely biased.

 ```python